-The objective of the engineering preliminary assessment is to assess the potential to safely construct and operate the facility in the Area of Study.
-The chapter also identifies infrastructure that would be required to safely construct and operate the facility in the Area.
-This chapter presents a brief description of the facilities to be constructed and the characteristics of used fuel as the material to be managed, identifies additional infrastructure requirements for the project in this community, and concludes with an area-specific estimate of cost.
-The findings of the preliminary assessment to determine the engineering feasibility to safely construct the Adaptive Phased Management (APM) facility in the Area are presented at the end of this chapter.
+The objective of the engineering preliminary assessment is to assess the potential to safely construct and operate the facility in the Manitouwadge area.
+The chapter also identifies infrastructure that would be required to safely construct and operate the facility in Manitouwadge.
+This chapter presents a brief description of the facilities to be constructed and the characteristics of used fuel as the material to be managed, identifies additional infrastructure requirements for the project in this community, and concludes with a community-specific estimate of cost.
+The findings of the preliminary assessment to determine the engineering feasibility to safely construct the Adaptive Phased Management (APM) facility in Manitouwadge are presented at the end of this chapter.